 The Constitution established three equal branches of government, each with its own job.
-One branch is called the Congress, or legislative branch.
-Congress makes the laws.
+One branch is called the legislative branch, where Congress makes the laws.
 Congress has two sections, or houses, the Senate and the House of Representatives.
 The second branch of government is run by the president and other officials who make sure that the laws are carried out.
 The president is also the head of all the military forces, but doesn't have the power to declare war on their own.
 The president is the head of what is called the executive branch of the government.
-The third branch of government is the judicial branch, which is run by the Supreme Court, which helps to explain the meaning of all the federal laws and make sure they are enforced properly.
+The third branch of government is the judicial branch, which is run by the Supreme Court in order to explain the meaning of all the federal laws and make sure they are enforced properly.

 Sometimes there are changes to the Constitution.
 These changes are called amendments.
-The first amendment to the Constitution is actually a group of ten amendments called the Bill of Rights.
-The Bill of Rights guarantees all Americans certain freedoms, such as freedom of religion, freedom of the press, freedom of speech, and the right to a fair trial.
+The first change made to the Constitution was actually a group of ten amendments called the Bill of Rights.
+The Bill of Rights guarantees all Americans certain freedoms regarding religion, press, and speech, and the right to a fair trial.